Gender, Sexuality, and Health

-Affiliated with the HIV Center is an HIV Center Postdoctoral Training Program (Director: Theodorus Sandfort, PhD) that began in 1989.
+Affiliated with the HIV Center is the HIV Center Postdoctoral Training Program (director: Theodorus Sandfort, PhD) that began in 1989.
 The postdoctoral research training program provides innovative training in sexuality, gender, and mental health research as applied to HIV prevention and HIV treatment and care across populations in both national and global contexts.

 The Program for the Study of LGBTQI+ Health promotes the health and wellness of lesbian, gay, bisexual, trans, and gender nonbinary people and their families and communities through research, clinical practice, education and training, and innovative policy development.
 The program was launched in 2012 by the Area of Gender, Sexuality, and Health at the New York State Psychiatric Institute and the Columbia University Department of Psychiatry, in collaboration with the Columbia University School of Nursing.
 Current priority areas include: (1) youth and families, (2) aging, (3) transgender health, (4) sexual minority women’s health, and (5) neuroscience of gender.

 Our specialized interdisciplinary team across Columbia University Irving Medical Center offers services ranging from psychotherapy and medication management to hormone therapy and surgery.
 We utilize an evidence-based approach to mental health care that is focused on instilling pride and celebration of gender diversity.
 Our services are designed to help trans and gender nonbinary children, adolescents, adults, and their families by facilitating identity development, social support, and self-acceptance and resilience across the lifespan.
 Our clinic also serves cisgender, lesbian, gay, bisexual, and queer youth to promote their mental health and wellbeing.